askblaker/k3s.rocks/docs/install-setup.md

 ## Get manifests / repo

-** Note: ** You can just copy paste these manifests as you please, but to follow along with this guide, it is convenient to have them on disk.
+**Note**: You can just copy paste these manifests as you please, but to follow along with this guide, it is convenient to have them on disk.

 ```bash
 --8<-- "./scripts/git_clone_k3s.rocks.txt"